thoughtbot/superglue/docs/ujs.md

 # The return of Rails UJS

-Unobtrusive Javascript is an easy way to added single page app like features to HTML links and form tags.
+Unobtrusive Javascript is an easy way to add single page app like features to HTML links and form tags.
 Its taken a backseat since the introduction of Hotwire, but Superglue puts UJS back in the forefront and packs it with functionality that makes building SPA-like functionality easy and consistent.